-The facts as represented by P and P's authorized representative are as follows.
+The facts as represented by A and A's authorized representative are as follows.
 P is a limited liability company formed for the purpose of acquiring, relocating and operating three separate facilities for the production of solid synthetic fuel from coal.
 P acquired and relocated one synthetic fuel facility (Facility) to the x site.
 On Date 1, P received PLR-121906-00, which rules on issues similar to those addressed by this letter.
-P seeks a confirmation of the rulings in light of the relocation of the Facility from the x site to the v site, the operation of the Facility at the v site, and P's plan to transfer the Facility to A and to distribute its entire membership interest in A to certain of its members, as described in the ruling request and subsequent correspondence by P's authorized representative.
-It is possible that P may not make the transfer or distribution noted in the prior sentence.
+A seeks a confirmation of the rulings in light of the relocation of the Facility from the x site to the v site, the operation of the Facility at the v site, and P's plan to transfer the Facility to A and to distribute its entire membership interest in A to certain of its members, as described in the ruling request and subsequent correspondence by A's authorized representative.